 Another reason to use picture frame spacers is that they provide a smooth surface between the edge of the glass and the framing material itself.
-This not only protects you by preventing possible injury when installing the glazing into the frame rabbet, it also keeps those otherwise rough edges from digging into the frame materials, shedding particles of paint, or other substances into the picture.
+This not only protects you by preventing possible injury when installing the glazing into the frame rabbet, it also keeps those otherwise rough edges from digging into the frame materials, shedding particles of paint or other substances into the artwork.

-Frame spacers may not be the “final frontier” when it comes to framing, but they have simplified the process and made it much easier to achieve professional-looking framing results in a very short amount of time.
-Check out the selection today, and remember that Frame Destination offers quantity discounts!
+Frame spacers may not be the final frontier when it comes to framing, but this small but mighty framing component will keep your art safe over time and has simplified the framing process, making it much easier to achieve professional-looking framing results in a very short amount of time.